j-telford/ptree/README.md

 ## Features

+Currently as the picker is the only part of the software that has been developed, you can navigate the directory tree and save your current directory path to the `SELECTED_PATH` variabl, which will currently print your path to `path.log` in your pTREE project directory.

 - Navigate through directories using arrow keys.
 - Move up and down the directory structure with left and right arrow keys.
 - Quit the program with the 'q' key.